 Since returning to the National Assembly once more comfortably in 1988.
 He was again named in 1988 as Speaker of the National Assembly.
 He lost the following elections in 1990.
 However, and remained aloof from politics for some time.
 He continued to serve as the Rector of the International Islamic University in Islamabad throughout this time of solitude.

 Caretaker Prime Minister

 In November 1996, President Farooq Leghari ousted the government of Benazir Bhutto.
 For incompetence and politically orchestrated killings.
 Using the authority given him by the Eighth Amendment to the Constitution of Pakistan.
-Until new elections, Malik Meraj Khalid was asked to officiate the provisional administration.
+Until the new elections, he was asked to officiate the provisional administration.

 Meraj Khalid, one of the country’s top political personalities and former caretaker prime minister.
 He died after a week’s hospitalization for chest inflammation and high fever in 2003.